 Flexibility is the beauty of remote working.
 When you’re sick of your home office, you can just pack up and work from somewhere else.
 The variety serves a great motivational boost, breaking up your working week and providing much needed social connection.
 But there’s an art to finding the right remote workspace.
-To help you find yours, try out one of the Timely remote team's favourite places to work remotely.
+To help you find your perfect home office from home, here's our remote team's pick of the best places to work remotely.

 Notice the “quiet” part – while cafes provide warm, cosy, caffeine-rich workspaces, they are also riddled with distractions.
 They’re community spaces, so expect to work alongside incessant chatter and high noise levels (which can be on a parallel with nightclubs).
 Many cafes provide free Wi-Fi and plug sockets, but many don’t – always be aware of whether a workspace precedent has been set before you settle in.

 Calm, quiet and almost always housed in grand buildings, museums make a fascinating alternative to your office.
 In-house restaurants usually provide ample seating and food choices, and you can use break time to explore and learn something new.